Data4Democracy/town-council/README.md

 Given the high variation in how city council results are shared online from city-to-city (different file infrastructures, minute/agenda formats), our **initial focus** is to develop flexible, user-friendly tools that can be used with little modification to scrape different cities' public agendas/meetings.

 This project is extremely new (founded late April 2017).
-To begin tool/database development, we've selected twenty-two cities in the San Francisco Bay Area as an initial case study.
+To begin tool/database development, we've selected twenty-two cities in the San Francisco Bay Area as initial case studies.
+Initial scrapers will developed in Python/[Scrapy](https://scrapy.org).

 To see the list of cities / update city information like location of meetings, refer to the [city metadata](https://github.com/Data4Democracy/town-council/tree/master/city_metadata) folder hosted on this repo.

 Examples of city council documents for testing .pdf scraping tools are available at this public [Dropbox link](http://www.dropbox.com/sh/9bxu3ruvjsrir7o/AABg4uCiKczYK4gzD6OV_hbOa?dl=0).

 ## Architecture
 * View very rough draft 1st proposal [here](./design_doc.png)